m-soro/Project_1/README.md

 - Re-write this using object oriented principles.
 - Fix the ball "running" issue.
 - Improve the collision detection function.
 A more advance approach is alter the velocity of the ball depending on where it hit the paddle.
-- If time permits, I may update the UI to be seasonal, i.e. halloween theme, holiday etc.
+- If time permits, I may update the UI to be seasonal, i.e. Halloween theme, Holiday themes etc.

 **Acknowledgement**

-- Youtube Tutorials
+- Youtube
 - LinkedIn Learning
-- Sound effects and music from mixkit.co
+- Sound effects and music from Mixkit.co
 - My app tester J.K.
 - And the excellent instructors at PerScholas